Skip to main content

 Lactose is the milk sugar or the carbohydrate content of milk.
 The amount of lactose (milk sugar) in human milk is higher than in any other species.
 It is needed for the much greater brain development that human beings have over animals.
 The larger proportion of protein and minerals in cow’s milk is needed for the much larger body of that animal.

 Lactase is the enzyme required to break down and digest lactose.
-Many people have reactions to consuming milk or dairy products which may include: stomach cramps, bloating, gas or diarrhea.
+Many people have reactions to consuming milk or dairy products which may include: stomach cramps, bloating, gas, or diarrhea.
 These symptoms would be due to a lack of lactase enzyme.
+Today it is referred to as “Lactose Intolerant” and it sounds like a disease, which it is not.

 Allergies & Mucus